Jesse McI. Carter: Post Spanish–American War

 Carter was appointed a captain in the 14th Cavalry in 1901.
 He served at Forts Leavenworth and Logan, in the Philippines, and at Walla Walla, Washington until 1909.

 In 1909 Carter began two years of service on the Army General Staff.
 He was promoted to major in 1911.

 From 1912 to 1914 Carter served as a member of the Cavalry Board, the committee charged with reviewing tactics, weapons and equipment, and making recommendations for improvement.

 In 1914 Carter was again assigned to the 3rd Cavalry, serving on the Mexican Border in Texas during unrest caused by the Mexican Revolution.

 Pancho Villa Expedition

 Carter served as a squadron commander with the 12th Cavalry in Panama in 1916.
 Later that year he was promoted to colonel and commanded the 12th Cavalry on the Texas–Mexico Border during the Pancho Villa Expedition.

 World War I

-In 1916 Carter was appointed to head the Militia Bureau, the forerunner of the modern National Guard Bureau.
+In 1917 Carter was appointed to head the Militia Bureau, the forerunner of the modern National Guard Bureau.
 He served until mid-1918, helping federalize and mobilize National Guard units for World War I. He was promoted to brigadier general in 1917 and temporary major general later that year.

 In August, 1918 Carter was appointed commander of the 11th Infantry Division, at Fort Meade, Maryland, and began training in anticipation of front line service in France.
 The Armistice took place before training was complete, and the division did not leave the United States.

+Carter received the Distinguished Service Medal in recognition of his World War I service.
+The citation for the medal reads: